How your small business can save energy during the summer

 Ed Whitworth, Head of Energy Performance at Bionic

-To help get to the root of the issue, our guide will walk you through the reasons why usage can increase at this time of year and how you can cut your energy costs.
+To help you identify energy-sapping equipment and habits, our guide will walk you through the reasons why usage can increase at this time of year and how you can cut your costs.

 Why is it important to save energy during the summer?